- Correspondence and coherence theories of truth dispute the nature of fact.

 First, it is because every practitioner in the discipline accepts the same meaning of facticity and therefore can quite easily separate data from theory.
 The theoretical discord of the human sciences has so confused persons’ understanding of facticity that many persons begin with “facts” that are entirely speculative and theory-laden.
-For instance, many people would consider the unconscious to be an actual location in the human mind rather than an entirely theoretical and contentious notion entirely lacking facticity.
-The preconscious, subconscious, and unconscious frameworks that have dominated twentieth century thought are not based on fact.
+For instance, many people would consider the unconscious (or the subconscious) to be an actual location in the human mind rather than an entirely theoretical and contentious notion entirely lacking facticity.
+The preconscious, subconscious, and unconscious frameworks that have dominated twentieth century thought are not based on fact at all.
 Yet these entirely theoretical creations dominate popular thought about bias in constructing and defending fact.
 Their speculative nature can never be pinned to facticity because, as Karl Popper explains, they are fundamentally unfalsifiable.
 They shape-shift with kaleidoscopic rapidity as paradigms multiply and practitioners argue.
 Like religious beliefs, they can proliferate endlessly because they are cut off from a knowable reality.
 Every physicist recognizes when quantum theories intrude on the facticity of ordinary physics.
-Because of the diffusion of the human sciences into twentieth century cultures, no one can say when theories of consciousness distort the facts of human consciousness for the simple reason that no person now living knows what the facts are.
+Because of the diffusion of the human sciences into twentieth century cultures, no psychologist can say when theories of consciousness distort the facts of human consciousness for the simple reason that no person now living can explain what consciousness is.